Surgeons' Hall: Upgrading 2014–2015

+2015 expansion

-In February 2015, the College revealed their plans for a £1.5 million expansion which would provide a new conference and events centre.
-The expansion was achieved by the College taking over an adjacent three-floor building on Hill Place, which had formerly been a languages school. this was opened in 2016 as the Prince Philip Building, named for the College's patron, Prince Philip, who became patron in 1955.
+In February 2015, the college revealed their plans for a £1.5 million expansion which would provide a new conference and events centre.
+The expansion was achieved by the college taking over an adjacent three-floor building on Hill Place, which had formerly been a languages school. this was opened in 2016 as the Prince Philip Building, named for the college's patron, Prince Philip, who became patron in 1955.

 The museum buildings

 The collections originally occupied the entire upper floor of Playfair's Surgeons' Hall, which was built to house them.
 About half of this floorspace was converted into the College main Hall in 1905, but the original Playfair pathology museum next to it retained the Playfair design, decor and display cabinets.
 It is now named the Wohl Pathology Museum.
 The adjacent History of Surgery museum, the dental collection and the techniques and technologies display are in adjoining rooms which were originally part of the adjacent property at 9 Hill Square.